bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 ### Asset Preprocessing

-Preprocesing assets is a critical part of a production game engine.
+Preprocessing assets is a critical part of a production game engine.
 It cuts down on startup times, reduces our CPU and GPU memory footprint, enables more complicated development workflows, makes it easier to ship assets with games, and cuts down on the final size of a deployed game.
 We've made it this far without an asset preprocessing system ... but barely.
 Solving this problem ASAP is a high priority for me.

 ### Scene Improvements